-HR Compliance for Employers: Lessons from Hamilton Island’s Nearly $30 Million Underpayment
+HR Compliance: Lessons from Hamilton Island’s Nearly $30 Million Underpayment

 Hamilton Island’s recent $30 million underpayment serves as a stark reminder that non-compliance can happen to anyone.
 Situated in our backyard, this high-profile case underscores the importance of regularly reviewing your employment practices to ensure HR compliance with pay, Award interpretation, entitlements and so much more.
 This is where we specialise and can help with that peace of mind.